rgriff23/rgriff23.github.io/_posts/2017-05-07_read_meshlab_pickedpoints.md

 }
 ```

-And that's how I transport my Meshlab Picked Points into R.
+And that's how you can pull your Meshlab landmarks into R!

 **Footnotes:**

 *The [`Morpho`](https://cran.r-project.org/web/packages/Morpho/index.html) package has the function [`read.mpp`](https://rdrr.io/cran/Morpho/man/read.mpp.html) for reading Meshlab picked points files into R, but it didn't work for me.
 Maybe the "picked points" output changed under more recent versions of Meshlab?
-I generated files using Meshlab 2016, and the files produced had the extension `\*.pp`, not `\*.mpp`. *
+I am currently using Meshlab 2016, which produces files with the extension `\*.pp`, not `\*.mpp`. *